Using Machine Learning techniques in phenomenological studies in flavour physics: Conclusions

 \section{Conclusions}

 In this paper, we present the results of the global fit to the flavour physics observables that exhibit some discrepancies with respect to the SM values, by considering the NP effects on the Wilson coefficients of the SMEFT Lagrangian.
-The global fit includes the $b\to s \mu\mu$ observables; i.e. the Lepton Flavour Universality ratios $\RKp$, the angular observables $P_5'$ and the branching ratio of $B_s \to \mu\mu$, as well as the $\RDp$, $b \to s \nu \bar{\nu}$ and electroweak precision observables ($W$ and $Z$ decay widths and branching ratios to leptons).
+The global fit includes the $b\to s \mu\mu$ observables; i.e. the Lepton Flavour Universality ratios $\RKp$, the angular observables $P_5'$, the branching ratio of $B_s \to \mu\mu$ and all the available data on angular observables in $B\to K^{(*)} \mu^+ \mu^-$ decay, as well as the $\RDp$ observable, the relevant data related to $B\to K^{(*)} e^+ e^-$ decays and the angular observables measured in different bins for $B_{s} \to \phi \mu\mu$ decays, $b \to s \nu \bar{\nu}$ and electroweak precision observables ($W$ and $Z$ decay widths and branching ratios to leptons).
 We choose two scenarios in which the condition $C_1=C_3$ is imposed in order to avoid unwanted contributions to the $B \to K^{(*)} \nu \bar{\nu}$ decays.
-In Scenario I we fix parameters by assuming that the mixing in the first generation are negligible, as already considered in~\cite{Feruglio:2017rjo}.
+In Scenario I we fix parameters by assuming that the mixing in the first generation is negligible, as already considered in~\cite{Feruglio:2017rjo}.
 Scenario II includes non-negligible mixings to the first generation, allowing us to check the validity of the above assumption.
-We found that the better fit is obtained for Scenario II, with a pull of 7.08 $\sigma$ with respect to the Standard Model, 2.92 $\sigma$ with respect to Scenario I (Table~\ref{tab:rotation}).
+We found that the better fit is obtained for Scenario II, with a pull of 6.70 $\sigma$ with respect to the Standard Model, 3.77 $\sigma$ with respect to Scenario I (Table~\ref{tab:rotation}).
 Simultaneous explanation of the \RKp and \RDp anomalies have been also found in Scenario II (Figure~\ref{im:obs_scbII} and Table~\ref{tab:observables_rot}).